deter-project/docs/site/docs/orchestrator/orchestrator-guide.md

 # Orchestrator Guide

 In this tutorial we walk you through setting up a basic orchestrated experiment.
 This page also includes common advanced topics.
-Detailed descriptions of the commands and configuration files are available in the <a href="/orchestrator/orchestrator-reference/">reference section</a>.
+Detailed descriptions of the commands and configuration files are available in the <a href="../orchestrator-reference/">reference section</a>.

-!!! note
-    If you are a student, go to the <a href="http://education.deterlab.net">education.deterlab.net</a> site for classroom-specific instructions.

 ## Basic MAGI Tutorial

 In this tutorial, we demonstrate how to set up client and server traffic generators with only one server and one client.
-(For more complex examples, see the <a href="/orchestrator/orchestrator-case-studies/">Case Studies</a>.)
+(For more complex examples, see the <a href="../orchestrator-case-studies/">Case Studies</a>.)

 The basic steps in creating an orchestrated experiment are: